 Cucumber is an optimized tool for BDD, which can execute simple-text/Normal English functional specifications as automated tests.
 Cucumber supports writing specifications in around 30 spoken languages.

-Cucumber starts with Ruby and than later Cucumber works with Java, .NET, Flex or web applications written in any language.
+Cucumber starts with Ruby and then later Cucumber works with Java, .NET, Flex or web applications written in any language.
 It is both BDD and TDD.
-Cucumber establishes specifications in different ways like lists, prose and data in tables.
+Cucumber establishes specifications in different ways like lists, prose, and data in tables.

 Behavior Driven Script Development

 Looks at the system from the outside and outlines the behavior.

 Cooperates and comes up with a good and clear set of Acceptance Criteria.

 Defined by a language called Gherkin Keywords